Skip to main content

 Building Mobile Apps with SvelteKit and Capacitor

-Learn how to build a mobile app using SvelteKit, Capacitor, and enhance the native UI with Konsta UI.
+Learn how to build a mobile app using SvelteKit, Capacitor, and enhance the Capgo Native Navigation, Transitions, and iOS layout best practices.

 In this tutorial, we’ll begin with a new SvelteKit app and transition to native mobile development using Capacitor.
-Optionally, you can also integrate Konsta UI for an enhanced Tailwind CSS mobile UI.
+You can also add Capgo Native Navigation and Transitions for a native mobile feel, and use tailwind-capacitor for safe areas.

 Capacitor allows you to easily convert your SvelteKit web application into a native mobile app without the need for significant modifications or learning a new skill like React Native.

-Follow this step-by-step guide to transform your SvelteKit app into a mobile app using Capacitor and, if desired, enhance your mobile UI with Konsta UI.
+Follow this step-by-step guide to transform your SvelteKit app into a mobile app using Capacitor, with optional Capgo Native Navigation, Transitions, and iOS layout guidance.

 About Capacitor